Add apps to Microsoft Intune

 Specific app type details

-The following table lists the specific app types and how you can add them in the Intune Add app pane:
+The following table lists the specific app types and how you can add them in the Intune Select app type pane:

 |App-specific type||General type||App-specific procedures|